 Prohibition on lobbying

-Under the Code, people who retire from office as a Minister or a Parliamentary Secretary are prohibited from engaging in lobbying activities relating to any matter that they had official dealings with in their last 18 months in office, for a period of 18 months after they cease to hold office.
+Under the code, people who retire from office as a minister or a parliamentary secretary (assistant minister) are prohibited from engaging in lobbying activities relating to any matter that they had official dealings with in their last 18 months in office, for a period of 18 months after they cease to hold office.

-People who were employed in the Offices of Ministers or Parliamentary Secretaries under the Members of Parliament (Staff) Act 1984 at Adviser level and above, members of the Australian Defence Force at Colonel level or above (or equivalent), and Agency Heads or persons employed under the Public Service Act 1999 in the Senior Executive Service (or equivalent), are prohibited from engaging in lobbying activities relating to any matter that they had official dealings with in their last 12 months of employment, for a period of 12 months after they cease their employment.
+The following people are prohibited from engaging in lobbying activities relating to any matter that they had official dealings with in their last 12 months of employment, for a period of 12 months after they cease their employment: